 (a) Emergency Hearings.
 The Vice President for Student Affairs reserves the right to appoint an ad hoc committee to hear matters regarding, but not specifically limited to, an interim suspension as outlined in Section (19) above.
 The chairperson of the committee, who may be an academic dean or director, shall be appointed by the Vice President for Student Affairs.
 Unless an ad hoc committee is appointed, the matter shall ordinarily be heard by the hearing panel and chaired by a staff member of the Office of Student Conduct and Conflict Resolution.
-The University Conduct Officer may request the review by the Threat Assessment Team is included as a part of the record for the Emergency Hearing.
 In the event the ad hoc committee or hearing panel lifts the interim suspension; the committee may implement any alternative interim measures.

 1. The student shall have five (5) business days from the date of the notice to request, in writing, an emergency hearing solely on the interim suspension.
-During the emergency hearing the student
+During the emergency hearing the student may show cause why their continued presence on the University campus is not a threat pursuant to Section (19) of the Code.

-2.012 Student Code of Conduct Page 30 of 42 may show cause why their continued presence on the University campus is not a threat pursuant to Section (19) of the Code.
+2. The emergency hearing shall be held within five (5)

-2. The emergency hearing shall be held within five (5) business days of receipt of the written, signed request from the student for an emergency hearing.
-Should a student timely request both an emergency and administrative non-emergency hearing (see Section 21(b) below, Administrative (non-emergency) hearings), the University Conduct Officer, at their discretion, may combine the hearings into one proceeding.
+2.012 Student Code of Conduct Page 32 of 45 business days of receipt of the written, signed request from the student for an emergency hearing.
+Should a student timely request both an emergency and administrative nonemergency hearing (see Section 21(b) below, Administrative (non-emergency) hearings), the University Conduct Officer, at their discretion, may combine the hearings into one proceeding.
 If the hearings are combined, the timeframes for an emergency hearing shall govern.